Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data: Data and model formulation

 where the $(i,j)$ element of the covariance matrix $\Sigma$ is given by

 \end{proposition}

-In Appendix \ref{appx:LiveImageCLT Extension}, we relax our assumption that the initial proportion $p_i$ is independent of the initial total cell count, and a similar result still follows.
+The proof of this proposition is given in Appendix \ref{appx:LiveImageCLT Proof}.
+In Appendix \ref{appx:LiveImageCLT Extension}, we relax the assumption that the initial proportion $p_i$ is independent of the initial total cell count, and a similar result still follows.
 In future work, we plan to relax the assumption that $\mathcal{T}$ is independent of $n$.

-We now re-introduce the dose dependence notation, and explicitly state how we can use the previous proposition to evaluate our likelihood function.
-As in the end-points method, we will let $c^2$ denote the variance of our observation noise.
-In addition, for each $d\in\mathcal{D}$ we define the $N_T\times 1$ vector